soupglasses/nix-system-graphics/README.md

 # Nix System Graphics

 > [!CAUTION]
 > This repository is __EXPERIMENTAL__.
-Do not choose to rely on this as a method in any production environment until it has been further tested.
+Do not choose to rely on this in a production setting until it has been further tested.
 If you hit any issues, please [open a Github issue](https://github.com/soupglasses/nix-system-graphics/issues/new/choose).

 Run graphics accelerated programs built with Nix on _any_ Linux distribution.